biobakery/MetaPhlAn/README.md

 In the next sections, we will illustrate step by step how to run MetaPhlAn_Strainer on this toy example to reproduce the above figures.

 ### Pre-requisites ###
-MetaPhlAn_Strainer requires *python 2.7* or higher with biopython, numpy.
+MetaPhlAn_Strainer requires *python 2.7*.
 Besides, MetaPhlAn_Strainer also needs the following programs in the executable path:

 * [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) for mapping reads against the marker database.